Quezon, Quezon

-The municipality was named after Manuel L. Quezon, the second President of the Philippines, first President of the Philippine Commonwealth, and the former governor.
+The municipality was named after Manuel L. Quezon, the second President of the Philippines and a former governor of the province.
 It is home to the recently started Yubakan Festival and a few speakers of the critically endangered Inagta Alabat language, one of the most endangered languages in the world as listed by UNESCO.

 History

 Prior to the establishment of the municipality of Quezon, its area was inhabited by the Dumagat people, who primarily lived along the coast.
 In 1672, Franciscan friars led by Tirso de Santa Maria explored the area and established a village, which eventually grew into a place called Silangan, from the Tagalog word meaning east, signifying the direction where the sun rises.
 The town faced challenges, including pirate attacks, prompting the establishment of stone fortifications, including those at Gumaca.

-On January 1, 1914, eleven barrios were excised from Alabat to officially form the new municipality of Quezon, by virtue of Executive Order No. 101 signed by Governor-General Francis Burton Harrison in 1913.
-The municipality was named after Manuel L. Quezon, the then-Resident Commissioner and a native of the province then known as Tayabas.
+On January 1, 1914, eleven barrios were excised from Alabat to officially form the new municipality of Quezon, by virtue of Executive Order No. 101 signed by Governor-General Francis Burton Harrison on November 29, 1913.
+The municipality was named after Manuel L. Quezon, the then-Resident Commissioner and a former governor and native of the province then known as Tayabas.
 Barrio Silanga (Silangan) was designated as the seat of municipal government.